AmericanRedCross/jobs/archive/gisvolunteer.md

 - Experience using Microsoft Excel, Access, and/or geodatabases to organize data
 - Desired but not required:  prior experience with Tile Mill, Mapbox, PostGIS, GeoNode, Node.js, and OpenStreetMap, CSS, JavaScript, jQuery, and SQL
 - Experience with the Red Cross network and international humanitarian work is helpful

-### Contact
-If interested send a curriculum vitae or resume and a 3-4 map sample portfolio to [Dale Kunce](mailto://dale.kunce@redcross.org).